Kyle-Lucas/Multiple-Choice-Trivia-Game/README.md

 # Multiple Choice Trivia Game
 An App/Game that Randomly Gives a Question and 4 Possible Answers to choose from Based on the Data its given

+This was coded using Kivy 2.3.0, a Graphics User Interface (GUI) Python Framework, so if you plan to edit and use this you will have to install Kivy.

 I coded this app with the initial idea of a Trivia Game based on FromSoftware's Soulsborne Games How ever the App can be given any Data to read and Apply and will work the same as long as the Data provided is formatted as below: